Wyko/essential_deathworlders/content/books/good-training/10-essayons.md

 "His Clan has made a science of hard labor for millennia.
 I suspect there is much he could teach us all, Whitecrest and SOR alike.
 Oh," Regaari added, "They also have a warrior tradition, remember?
 Imagine what you and your men might teach him in return!"

 Rebar considered.
-"Well…he’s claimed my bed as his already."
+"Well... he’s claimed my bed as his already."
 He chuckled, "Figgers the first Gaoian I get is as big as a goddamned house."

 Regaari chittered in amusement.
 "I grew up with him.
 This is all familiar territory for me so excuse my lack of sympathies."